-However, density in the energetic norm is a too strong assumption for the problems of our interest.
+However, the density in the energetic norm does not hold in the problems of our interest.
 Indeed, by taking a look at the proof of Theorem \ref{TH: TraceNumbersAdmitSymmetrizationDelayOperator}, one can see that all the significant (unbounded in $\mathbb{H}$) terms of $B_{A}$ shown in \eqref{EQ: QuadraticFormDelayOperatorDecomposition} become nonnegative on $\mathcal{D}(A) \cap \mathcal{D}(A^{*})$, although $B_{A}$ may take negative values on $\mathcal{D}(A)$.
 Thus, there is no density in the energetic norm.
 On the other hand, \eqref{EQ: TraceNumbersIdentityMaxOnAdjointDomain} is satisfied in this case.

-It is also interesting that the violation of \eqref{EQ: TraceNumbersIdentityMaxOnAdjointDomain} in the case of delay operators implies $\beta_{k}(A) = +\infty$ for any $k$.
-From this the following problem is of interest. \begin{problem} Does there exist an operator $A$, being the generator of a $C_{0}$-semigroup in a Hilbert space $\mathbb{H}$, for which $\beta_{1}(A)$ is finite, but $A$ does not admit a proper additive symmetrization? \end{problem}
+Note that the violation of \eqref{EQ: TraceNumbersIdentityMaxOnAdjointDomain} in the studied case of delay operators is adjacent to $\beta_{k}(A) = +\infty$ for any $k$.
+From this, the following problem is interesting. \begin{problem} Does there exist an operator $A$, being the generator of a $C_{0}$-semigroup in a Hilbert space $\mathbb{H}$, for which $\beta_{1}(A)$ is finite, but $A$ does not admit a proper additive symmetrization? \end{problem}

-\begin{remark} Usually, instead of computing the trace numbers, one just estimates them directly from \eqref{EQ: TraceNumbersDef} by utilizing some specificity of the problem.
-For example, in the case of 2D Navier-Stokes equations this is done with the aid of Lieb-Thirring inequalities \cite{ChepyzhovIlyin2004}.
-It is however possible to justify the presence of a unique proper additive symmetrization $S_{A}$ since we deal with a dominated perturbation $A$ of the Stokes operator for which $A^{*}$ is defined on the same domain, so $\beta_{k}(A)=\beta_{k}(S_{A})$ trivially satisfied for any $k$.
+\begin{remark} Often, instead of computing the trace numbers, one just estimates them directly from \eqref{EQ: TraceNumbersDef} by utilizing some specificity of the problem.
+For example, in the case of 2D Navier-Stokes equations, this is usually done with the aid of Lieb-Thirring inequalities \cite{ChepyzhovIlyin2004}.
+However, it is possible to justify the presence of a unique proper additive symmetrization $S_{A}$ in this case, as we deal with a dominated perturbation $A$ of the Stokes operator for which $A^{*}$ is defined on the same domain, so $\beta_{k}(A)=\beta_{k}(S_{A})$ is trivially satisfied for any $k$. \end{remark}

-It is also worth noting that the additive symmetrization may lead to the presence of continuous spectrum for $S_{A}$.
-From this view and the fact that uniform Lyapunov exponents as well as trace numbers form discrete spectra, it is interesting whether dynamically relevant (and not just arbitrary) metrics may unavoidably produce continuous parts of the spectrum for $S_{A}$. \end{remark}